 - 13-12 Specialized Services.
 Specialized service personnel, including nurses, social workers, psychologists, speech correctionist/therapists, and any other specialty group, shall be transferred according to a written procedure made available to all affected employees.
 Specialized service personnel shall meet annually with their supervisor to discuss and make revisions to written reassignment procedures.
 If a specialized service provider is not assigned by the end of the traditional school year, Human Resources or designee will notify the teacher by the last day of the school year to discuss the status of the teacher's assignment. - 13-13 Intent to Vacate.
-A notice to vacate a position may only be requested by a non-probationary teacher.
-A notice to vacate results in a teacher relinquishing her/his current assignment at the building.
-Teachers who vacate must actively participate in the teacher staffing process. - 13-14 Probationary Teachers.
+A notice to vacate a position may only be requested by a non-probationary teacher that has been direct placed after his/her school has been closed, redesigned, restructured, or experienced a program change that impacts their assignment.
+The intent to vacate request will only be honored the year after the direct placement has occurred. - 13-14 Probationary Teachers.
 A probationary teacher in good standing may choose to transfer only once during his/her probationary period upon mutual agreement between the probationary teacher and the site administrator unless otherwise noted in Article 13-9.